Fact Sheet – Indian Residential Schools Settlement Agreement

 - Under the Indian Residential Schools Settlement Agreement (IRSSA), an audit has determined that a balance of more than $40 million remains in the Designated Amount Fund.
 In accordance with the Settlement Agreement, Personal Credits for educational purposes will be made available to eligible CEP recipients.

 - The funds will be made available to CEP recipients who apply in the form of Personal Credits of up to $3,000 each for educational purposes.
-Any remaining funds will be divided between the National Indian Brotherhood Trust Fund (NIBTF) and the Inuvialuit Education Foundation (IEF) to support educational initiatives.
+Any remaining funds following the completion of the Personal Credits process will be divided between the National Indian Brotherhood Trust Fund (NIBTF) and the Inuvialuit Education Foundation (IEF) to support educational initiatives.

 Independent Assessment Process